 One cup of potatoes, on the other hand, has roughly the same effect on blood sugar as a can of coke or a dish of jelly beans.

-Although maize is a crop, it is a greater supplier of sugar than that of vitamins.
+Although maize is a crop, it is a greater supplier of sugar than vitamins.

 If you enjoy scooping up an extra helping of corn for each mealtime, throw aside the spoon.

-Corn is high in natural sugar carbohydrates and poor in digestible fibre, which maintains you normal and reduces cholesterol levels.
+Corn is high in natural sugar carbohydrates and poor in digestible fiber, which maintains your normalcy and reduces cholesterol levels.

 Corn’s carbohydrates and fiber, on the other hand, are highly digested and quickly convert to sugar, spiking blood sugar levels.

-When you compare it to the similar quantity of broccoli, which contains only over 30 calories, you can see the difference.
+When you compare it to a similar quantity of broccoli, which contains only over 30 calories, you can see the difference.